 Incorporating the following laundry tips into your routine may help prevent your family’s favorite clothes from shrinking.

-1) Check fabric labels before you buy
+Step 1: Check fabric care labels before you buy & before doing laundry

 If you only remember one rule about how to avoid shrinking clothes, remember this: keep it cool.
 Clothes are much more likely to shrink when exposed to hot water or high dryer settings.

 Washing clothes in cold water goes a long way toward preserving the “off-the-rack” size.
 Avoiding heavy duty cycles, fast spins and high-heat drying can also prevent shrinkage.
 Use delicate cycles instead, and place delicate clothes in a mesh laundry bag for added protection.
 When drying, consider a low-heat or air dry setting.
 When in doubt, always follow the instructions on your garment’s care tag.

 Step 3: Select the tumble dry or air dry setting

 Drying your clothing on a tumble dry or air dry setting can help keep clothes from shrinking by minimizing wear to the fabric fibers.
 Your clothing’s care tag will provide the optimal temperature and dryer settings to help avoid shrinkage.